← Back to 後漢書

 []

-Note [3] The *Airs* compare hardship to bitter herbs.
-The *Zhou Hymns* speak of gathering *liao* amid domestic disaster.”
+Note [3] The Airs of the States says: "Who says tu is bitter?
+It is sweet as shepherd’s purse."
+The Zhou Hymns speak of gathering liao amid domestic disaster.”

 55